This post contains affiliate links

 Enter this is into your search bar: https://www.pinterest.

-When I check my repins the URL looks like this: https://www.pinterest.
+When I check who has pinned my pins the URL looks like this: https://www.pinterest.

 Now that you know how to search through all the pins that have been pinned from your site, repin the most popular ones.
 If you pin a fresh pin from your site everyday your pin starts at 0.
-However, if you check your ‘Source’ page, you can snag the pin that has the highest repin number instead of starting over from scratch.
-As you can see from my example above, there are 2 options for the exact same pin.
-One pin has 40 repins and the other has considerably more action at 350+ repins.
-Which are you more likely to trust?
+However, if you check your ‘Source’ page, you can snag the pin that you see people have repinned the most.
+Pin, pins you see a lot of action on.

 Pin the Correct URL from YOUR Site.